You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 A basic amount of calico and pattern paper for making a practice garment, known as a toile, will be supplied during the course.
 Further calico can be purchased from the tutor.

-You'll be expected to purchase their own material for their final pieces.
+You'll be expected to purchase your own material for your final pieces.

 Suggested Suppliers